Eucharistic miracle of Lanciano

 The Miracle of Lanciano is a Eucharistic miracle said to have occurred in the eighth century in the city of Lanciano, Italy.
 According to tradition, a Basilian monk who had doubts about the real presence of Christ in the Eucharist found, when he said the words of consecration at Mass, that the bread and wine changed into flesh and blood.
 The Catholic Church officially recognizes this miracle as authentic.
+Numerous analyses have been performed on the relic and the historical tradition.

 The incident is similar to the tradition known as the Mass of Saint Gregory, first recorded in the 8th century by Paul the Deacon.
+The Miracle of Lanciano, together with the Eucharistic miracle of Santarém, in Portugal, is considered among the most important of these miracles.
+The National Catholic Register called it "perhaps the most famous and well-known" of the Eucharistic miracles.

-The Miracle of Lanciano, together with the Eucharistic miracle of Santarém, in Portugal, is considered among the most important.
+There have been numerous analyses of the miracle claim.
+A scientific analysis by Linoli in the 1970s reported the relics kept in Lanciano had heart tissue, though skeptics like Fuso criticize the historic reliability of the tradition due to the absence of sources before the 16th century.
+Kearse and Ligaj would find potential issues in some findings surrounding Lanciano, and warned of false claims associated with the event.

 History of the miracle

 The first known reports of the event date to 1574 and do not specify the exact year in which it would have occurred, but some believe that certain historical circumstances allow it to be placed chronologically eight centuries earlier, between 730 and 750.
 The Byzantine emperor Leo III the Isaurian, who reigned from 717 to 741, implemented a strict policy against religious images by promulgating an edict in 730 ordering their destruction.
 Mosaics and frescoes were destroyed with hammers, icons were thrown into the fire and several Greek monks were killed.
 As a consequence, many religious people, including numerous Basilian monks, took refuge in Italy.

 The miracle is described as follows: In the city of Lanciano, Italy, then known as Anxanum, some time in the 700s, a Basilian hieromonk was assigned to celebrate Mass at the monastery of St. Longinus.
 Celebrating in the Roman Rite and using unleavened bread, the monk had doubts about the Catholic doctrine of the real presence.
 During the Mass, when he said the Words of Consecration ("This is my body.
 This is my blood"), the priest saw the bread change into living flesh and the wine change into blood, which coagulated into five globules, of different shapes and sizes.

 Since there are no contemporary sources, the details and not even the name of the protagonist of the events are known; however, some sources give the idea that he must have been a priest of the Byzantine rite and a Basilian monk.